-The purpose of minimum wage laws is to prevent employers from exploiting desperate workers.
-The minimum wage should provide enough income to afford a living wage.
-That is the amount needed to provide enough food, clothing, and shelter.
+The purpose of minimum wage laws is to prevent employers from exploiting workers.
+The minimum wage should provide enough income to afford a living wage, the amount needed to provide enough food, clothing, and shelter.

 The Fair Labor Standards Act (FLSA) set the first U.S. minimum wage in 1938.
 President Franklin D. Roosevelt passed it as part of the New Deal to protect workers during the Great Depression.
 The Depression had caused wages for many to drop to pennies a day.
-Roosevelt set the minimum wage at $0.25/hour, which is equivalent to $4.36/hour in 2018.
+Roosevelt set the minimum wage at $0.25/hour.

 The minimum wage was raised by the U.S. Congress three more times.
 By 1956, it reached $1/hour.
 But the FLSA applied primarily to workers in interstate commerce.
 In 1961, Congress amended the Act to include workers in retail and service companies as well as employees in local transportation, construction, and gas stations..
 Five years later, FLSA included state and local government employees along with workers in service industries such as laundries, hotels, and farms.